pilot2254/pilot2254/README.md

   # Hi there 👋

   My name is Mike.
 I'm a 16-year-old developer based in Slovakia.
-I started learning web development at 12, and over the years, I’ve expanded my focus to include game development, app development, and automation tools.
+I started learning web development at when I was 12, and over the years, I’ve expanded my focus to include game development, app development, and even a little bit of reverse engineering.

   Right now, I’m studying game development at [Skyro.ai](https://skyro.ai/), a private high school that specializes in creative tech.
 Outside of school, I’m actively working on web projects to keep my skills sharp and experiment with new ideas.